 In addition to allowing you to experiment with the Swift programming language, playgrounds may also be used to work with SwiftUI.
 Not only does this allow SwiftUI views to be prototyped, but when combined with the playground live view feature, it is also possible to run and interact with those views.

-To try out SwiftUI and live view, begin by selecting the newly added SwiftUI Example page and modifying it to import both the SwiftUI and PlaygroundSupport frameworks:
+To try out SwiftUI and live view, begin by selecting the newly added SwiftUI Example page, deleting the current code lines, and modifying it to import both the SwiftUI and PlaygroundSupport frameworks:

 '''

 import SwiftUI

 import PlaygroundSupport

 '''